About Placer County Housing Authority

 Additional Notes

-Mainstream vouchers are open by direct referral from Placer County Adult Systems of Care and Placer County Whole Person Care, and are limited to households with a non-elderly (18-61) disabled individual who is experiencing or at risk of homelessness, or transitioning from institutional settings.
+Pre-applications are accepted by direct referral from partnering social services agencies: Placer County Adult Systems of Care and Placer County Whole Person Care; current HCV waitlist applicants can contact PCHA for review.
+Limited to households with a non-elderly (18-61), disabled individual who meets specific criteria for homelessness, risk of institutionalization, or transitioning from institutional settings.

 Project-Based Voucher (PBV) Waitlist